ushakov/facerec/README.md

 ## Dependencies

-FaceRec requires Python 3.10 or later and uses the following main dependencies:
+FaceRec requires Python 3.10 or later and uses the following main dependencies (installed automatically by `pipx`):
 - insightface
 - numpy
 - networkx